In a high-tech world, it is good to have low-tech summer vacation travel tips.

 Here are seven low-tech vacation travel tips for the modern online age.

 - PreCheck allows kids.
 PreCheck is a great way to buy your way out of the usual long lines at the airport.
-What many travelers may not realize is that PreCheck members are allowed to bring children age 12 and under with them in the lines.
+What many travelers may not realize is that PreCheck members are allowed to bring children age 12 and under with them in the lines (and soon up to 17).
 So, when traveling with children, this can be a real time-saver.
 On the other hand, if you’re NOT traveling with children, this means there may be more kids than normal in the PreCheck lines and more potential delays as they figure the process out.

 - Watch out for cell phone walkers.
 All those phone apps can be a great help for travelers.
 These apps also mean that what seems at times like 90 percent of travelers in an airport walking through the terminals will be looking at their phones.
 They will not be looking where they are going.
 So, slow down a bit and avoid potential collisions.

 - Bring paper.
 Yes, it’s great that paperless travel means travelers never need confirmations, itineraries, or boarding passes anymore (in theory).
 However, just in case travelers can’t find their reservations, airport Wi-Fi isn’t free or out of order, and/or your phone runs out of power, it’s well worth having that paper backup.
 This paper backup is even more important when flights, hotels, and cars are heavily booked.

 - Bring a charger.
 At least one.
 Plus, before heading to the airport, charge a battery that doesn’t require a plug.
 It can be a lifesaver when every available outlet seems full.
 Or, carry a power strip.
 Whenever travelers show up with a power strip, there is normally a communal cheer from other travelers searching for outlets.
 It is a great way to spread Christmas cheer and a guarantee to get your electronics recharged.